 Dutchmen, Bicycles, and Rancher’s Daughters

-At 19 Brown left for a two-year LDS mission in the Netherlands and Belgium.
+At 19 Brown left for a two-year mission for the Church of Jesus Christ of Latter-day Saints (sometimes called “Mormons” or “Latter-day Saints”) in the Netherlands and Belgium.
 Serving (on foot and bicycle) in the cities of Nijmegen, Amersfoort, The Hague, Gent, and Rotterdam, Brown became fluent in Dutch, grew great thighs of power, and fell in love with the natives, both European and Indonesian.

 After his mission, he pursued his education at BYU.
 His thighs transported him up and down the rugged trails about Provo, Utah on his mountain bike.
 There truly are few things as glorious as pedaling along an alpine trail with the walls of rock rising about you, the stream burbling at your side, the wind rustling the aspens, and the sun shining down in glory.
 Brown will forever be thankful to the Dutch for introducing him to the gift of two wheels and a set of gears.

 Of course, knowing Dutch brought even greater blessings than the legs of a Greek god.
 It landed him a job where he became friends with a girl who sparkled with wit and beauty but also knew how to drive a tractor and push cattle (not insignificant charms to a city boy).
-It wasn’t long before Brown, in the spring of 1989, married Nellie Johnson whose family had ranched and homesteaded one of the coldest parts of Utah.
+It wasn’t long before Brown married Nellie Johnson whose family had ranched and homesteaded one of the coldest parts of Utah.

-(If you’re one of those who wonder what the heck a Mormon is and whether we are carrier monkeys of evil, I reveal all here.)
+(If you’re one of those who wonder what the heck a Mormon or Latter-day Saint is and how we’re connected to Las Vegas, I reveal all here.)

 On Monkey Fascination & Being a Potential Cult Leader